 - Bill Quirke, noted internal communications expert, suggests that when employees understand how they fit in to the business, 91% of them work towards achievement of the goal.
 If this role is not made amply clear, through employee communication, the percentage drops to 23.

-With the latest trend of Millennial talent hopping jobs at the blink of an eye; it is important for you to give them enough reason to stay at your organisation, willingly.
+With the latest trend of Millennial talent hopping jobs at the blink of an eye; it is important for you to give them enough reason to stay at your organization, willingly.
 Communicating rewards and recognition programs, gamifying of work and even just listening to employee issues and provide relevant solutions, can go a long way to maintain employee loyalty.

 - Instability caused during succession & change management: Huge upheavals like a brand revamp or management change can leave your workforce uncertain about the future of your company.
 You need to communicate the reasons for adoption of new measures in the company and make the employee feel like they are part of the decision making process, to ensure that employee motivation is sustained

-- Excesses relating to payroll: If you share, with employees, positive messages about the organisation along with details of employee benefit schemes; you can inspire them at the workplace.
+- Excesses relating to payroll: If you share, with employees, positive messages about the organization along with details of employee benefit schemes; you can inspire them at the workplace.
 This will ensure that they willingly deliver results that justify their salaries.

 - Trouble with sourcing the right talent: Tell your employees about the roles you’re trying to fill and pave the way for effective referrals.
 Your people will enjoy the incentives that are on offer and will encourage better quality of candidates – as your employees are the ones who back these referrals.